 Discover HI Canada's

-A Word about HI Wilderness Hostels
+A word about HI Wilderness Hostels

 HI has ten rustic wilderness hostels tucked among the Rocky Mountains in Banff, Jasper and Yoho National Parks as well as in Kananaskis Country.
 Each one is guaranteed to get you right back to the basics, away from screens and distractions, allowing you to appreciate the simple things in life.
 Take in the fresh air, enjoy some peace and quiet, explore nature on your doorstep and spend time with new friends and old around a toasty fire.
 We offer three different types of wilderness hostel experiences that come with different degrees of creature comforts.
 Keep in mind that seasonal closures may apply.
+Please note due to the Covid-19 pandemic, our wilderness hostel operations have changed.
+Some hostels are available for private dorm and rent-a-hostel bookings only right now.

 HI Castle Mountain, HI Kananaskis and HI Yoho National Park are a great option for those new to the Canadian wilderness.
 You’ll get electricity, indoor toilets and hot showers, but these hostels are still surrounded by nature and provides a true getaway from the city and all the hustle and bustle that comes with it.